 Since inception, we have incurred significant operating losses.
-Our net loss was \$3,574,974 and \$4,125,722, respectively, for the six months ended December 31, 2018 and December 31, 2017.
-As of December 31, 2018, we had accumulated deficit of \$48,857,652.
+Our net loss was \$4,156,830 and \$5,616,728, respectively, for the nine months ended March 31, 2019 and March 31, 2018.
+As of March 31, 2019, we had a deficit accumulated during the development phase of \$49,439,508.
 Our net loss was \$7,039,155 and \$7,867,500, respectively, for the fiscal years ended June 30, 2018 and June 30, 2017.
-As of June 30, 2018, we had accumulated deficit of \$45,282,678.
+As of June 30, 2018, we had a deficit accumulated during the development phase of \$45,282,678.
 To date, we have not generated any revenues and have financed most of our operations with funds obtained from private financings.

 Since October 2007, we have devoted substantially all of our efforts to research and development of our product candidates, particularly PRP, and efforts to protect our intellectual property.
 Most recently, from January-February 2016, and October 2016-April 2017, we have contracted with third parties to perform a number of laboratory studies and dose range finding studies designed to examine the anti-cancer effects of PRP and prepare for human clinical trials.
 Since mid-2017, we developed a suitable manufacturing process for each active drug substance in the PRP formulation, capable of producing a full scale GMP manufacture of PRP for human trials.
 We were granted Orphan Drug Designation status from the FDA for PRP for the treatment of pancreatic cancer.
 In March 2018, a scientific advice meeting was conducted with the MHRA (Medicines and Healthcare Products Regulatory Agency) UK, to assist with preparation of our first Clinical Trial Application (CTA).
 We expect that it will be many years, if ever, before we have a product candidate ready for commercialization.
-We expect to incur significant expenses and increasing operating losses for the foreseeable future if and as we progress PRP into clinical trials, continue our research and development, seek regulatory approvals, establish a sales and marketing infrastructure, maintain and expand our intellectual property portfolio, and add personnel.
+We expect to incur significant expenses and increasing operating losses for the foreseeable future if and as we progress PRP into clinical trials, continue our research and development, seek regulatory approvals, establish or contract for a sales and marketing infrastructure, maintain and expand our intellectual property portfolio, and add personnel.

-To become profitable, we must develop and eventually commercialize PRP, or some other product with significant market potential.
+To become profitable, we must develop and eventually commercialize PRP or some other product with significant market potential.
 This will require us to successfully complete clinical trials, obtain market approval and market and sell PRP or whatever other product that we obtain approval for.
 We might not succeed in any one or a number of these activities, and even if we do, we may never generate revenues that are significant enough to achieve profitability.
 Our failure to become and remain profitable would decrease our value and could impair our ability to raise capital, maintain our research and development efforts, expand our business or continue our operations.